Baillieu Myer: Business career

 Myer joined his family's business, the Myer Emporium, in 1949, and was named executive director in 1955.
 Over the next two decades, he and his brother Ken advocated for an aggressive expansion of the business into the suburban market, though this strategy was met with initial resistance from the company's board.
-In 1960, Myer and his brother established a Myer store in Chadstone (now Chadstone Shopping Centre, the biggest shopping centre in Australia).
+In 1960, Myer and his brother established a Myer store in the Chadstone Shopping Centre.
 The store's success led to the company establishing numerous other suburban centres in Melbourne and Sydney.
 Myer oversaw the 1968 rebranding of the Myer Emporium–acquired retail chain Lindsay's as Lindsay's Target (now Target Australia) after negotiating the right to use the name and logo of the American Target.
 He attempted to open three Lindsay's Target supermarkets in South Australia, but they were unable to compete with the Coles and Woolworths supermarkets.

 Myer stepped down from his position as executive director in 1972 but remained on Myer's board.
 After Ken Myer's retirement, Myer became the non-executive chairman of the board in 1978.
-He was named executive chairman of the company in 1983 during a major recession and led its takeover of the department store chain Grace Bros. that year.
-He also oversaw the Myer Emporium's merger with GJ Coles & Coy to create Coles Myer and served as the deputy chairman of the merged company from 1986 to 1994.
+He was named executive chairman of the company in 1983 during a major recession and led its takeover of the department store chain Grace Bros that year.
+He also oversaw the Myer Emporium's merger with GJ Coles & Company to create Coles Myer and served as the deputy chairman of the merged company from 1986 to 1994.
 He was named a Companion of the Order of Australia as part of the 1990 Australia Day Honours "for service to business and commerce, to government and to the community".
 He retired from the company in 1994.

 Outside of his family's business, Myer was a director and chairman of the financial services company National Mutual from 1978 to 1992.
-He was a member of the boards of Cadbury Schweppes, the Commonwealth Bank, Henry Jones IXL, Elders IXL, N M Rothschild & Sons and Ten Network Holdings.
+He was a member of the boards of Cadbury Schweppes, the Commonwealth Bank, Henry Jones IXL, Elders IXL, NM Rothschild & Sons and Ten Network Holdings.